 For "training" activities, a reduced rate of 8% MTDC will be accepted, consistent with NIH's F&A limitation for institutional training grants.
 This rate may be used for training grants that are in support of UC's educational mission, and does not apply in instances where a UC campus provides training to a state agency.

 Federal Pass-Through Funding from State of California Agencies

-An appropriate F&A rate agreement, rather than the UC Rate, should be applied when a State of California agency is acting as a pass-through entity of a subaward to UC.
-A pass-through entity, a non-Federal entity that provides a subaward to a subrecipient to carry out part of federal project, is not authorized to make unilateral restrictions of indirect cost recovery.
-2 CFR 200.331 states:
+An appropriate F&A rate agreement, rather than the UC Rate, must be applied when a State of California agency is acting as a pass-through entity (PTE) of federal funding to UC.
+A PTE, a non-Federal entity that provides a subaward to a subrecipient to carry out part of federal project, is not authorized to make unilateral restrictions of indirect cost recovery.

-If a "subrecipient already has a negotiated F&A rate with the Federal government, the negotiated rate must be used" in a subaward, according to the Council on Financial Reform (COFAR) September 2015 Frequently Asked Questions.
+- If a "subrecipient already has a negotiated F&A rate with the Federal government, the negotiated rate must be used (PDF)" in a subaward, according to Q-134 of the Chief Financial Officers Council's Frequently Asked Questions (May 3, 2021).

 - Reduction of the campus F&A rate may not be "encouraged or coerced in any way by the Federal awarding agency or pass-through entity (PDF)," according to Q-132 of the CFO Council's FAQ.